uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

     close_program = False # If a user hits the X button, it passes that on to the
     # run_gui() function which closes the program entirely.
 ##### while correct_creds is False
 Yes, I know it's weird.
-I need to change this.
 This while loop keeps the ArchivesSpace login window open until a user fills in the correct credentials and sets `correct_creds` to True.